Federalist No. 11: Analysis

 It has been debated in the past regarding the meaning and intent in the regulation of commerce such as in the case of United States v.
 Lopez.
 In this case, the Supreme Court ruled that Congress had exceeded its constitutional authority under the Commerce Clause when it passed a law prohibiting gun possession in local school zones.
 One reason was that the regulation of guns in school would not significantly affect interstate commerce and the Supreme Court found it unconstitutional.
 Some have also argued that the "regulation of commerce" meant the regulation of "gainful activity" and not necessarily goods.

 The Navy and Commerce

 Alexander Hamilton emphasizes the necessity of a federal navy throughout the paper.
 He states, "A navy of the United States, as it would embrace the resources of all, is an object far less remote than a navy of any single State or partial confederacy…".
 He writes about the convenience and many benefits of a federal navy compared to several navies belonging to each state independently.
-It would allow the transport of variety of goods instead of specific goods from separate states.
+It would allow the transport of a variety of goods instead of specific goods from separate states.